 While we’ve tried to make this guide as comprehensive as possible, we understand that you may have some lingering questions.
 Here are four of the most popular questions about SaaS MRR.

-What metrics are is included in MRR?
+What metrics are included in MRR?

 Your MRR rate includes all of the recurring revenue that your business earns from active SaaS subscriptions each month.
 In addition to those fixed-price fees, MRR also covers: